 It's important to understand, and be able to test the effect of removing any implicit biases of this kind.

-This is something you can only do with Whitebox machine learning models like DARL.
+This is something you can only do with Whitebox machine learning models like those provided by DARL.